theoknights/theoknights.github.io/index.markdown

 # To modify the layout, see https://jekyllrb.com/docs/themes/#overriding-theme-defaults

 layout: default
-description: I am a PhD student in the Department of Near Eastern Languages and Civilizations at the University of Chicago where I study early modern Ottoman history.
+description: I am a PhD student in the Department of Near Eastern Languages and Civilizations (NELC) at UChicago where I study early modern Ottoman history.
 ---

 <div style="float: right" class="desktoponly" id="container">